roxytfx/instagram-posts-scraper/README.md

+THIS REPOSITORY IS OWNED BY @ahsanzizan on GitHub

 # Instagram to Telegram Summary Bot

 This Python script fetches the latest 5 posts from a public Instagram account and sends a summary (likes, comments, views, and caption preview) to a specified Telegram chat.